Intervals

 12 | Perfect octave |

-In contrast to the naming process described above, the starting note is not counted.
-The interval C to E is a third because C=1, D=2 and E=3 scale steps.
+When determining interval quality, do not count the starting note.
+The interval C–E is a third because C=1, D=2 and E=3 scale steps.
 It is a major third because C=0, C♯=1, D=2, D♯=3 and E=4 semitones.

 Altering Intervals